GETTING RID OF WASPS, HORNETS, BEES

 These insects are known for the nests they build and for their ability to sting people or animals, if provoked or not.
-There are various types of each, and it’s important to know what you’re dealing with in order to achieve effective control.
+There are various types of each, and it’s important to know what you’re dealing with in order to get rid of wasps or hornet problems.

 Wasps, like hornets, have a smooth body, and are yellow and black striped.
 The most common wasp you might notice is the yellowjacket, and like the hornet, is very aggressive.
 Nests can have between 1,000 to 4,000 workers at its peak, and anywhere from 2,000 to 6,000 cells (each cell containing one egg).